-- 5. Patch Cords: For patch cords installed within scope, furnish and install wrap-around, self-laminating labels on both ends.
-Label Text at each end shall be the first, second and third syllables of the three-syllable identifier (example: 1W-DB13-103B, BE-VO03-002). - G. Labeling for riser, grounding, and backbone cables, within buildings and within outside plant, shall be installed using self-laminating cable tags (e.g. Panduit).
+- 3. Labels shall be appropriately colored for maximum contrast (i.e. The background color of the label must be of a contrasting color to the ceiling support).
+Label nomenclature shall be protected by a permanent, water-resistant, transparent top layer.
+Label text will be provided in a font large enough to be read from a standing position on the finished floor. - F. Labeling for riser, grounding, and backbone cables, within buildings and within outside plant, shall be installed using self-laminating cable tags (e.g. Panduit).
 Label texts shall be printed on adhesive label stock, applied to the cable tag, and sealed completely beneath the lamination.
-Labels shall be installed where cables enter and exit pulling points (e.g. manholes, pullboxes, etc.), on all slack or service coils, where cables pass through wall, floor, bulkhead or enclosure, penetrations, and before termination enclosures. - H. Labeling for conduits feeding enclosed spaces shall be applied within 6" of the end of the conduit using self-laminating cable tags (e.g. Panduit), at both ends.
+Labels shall be installed where cables enter and exit pulling points (e.g. manholes, pullboxes, etc.), on all slack or service coils, where cables pass through wall, floor, bulkhead or enclosure, penetrations, and before termination enclosures. - G. Labeling for conduits feeding enclosed spaces shall be applied within 6" of the end of the conduit using self-laminating cable tags (e.g. Panduit), at both ends.
 If conduit terminates above dropped ceiling, label shall also be applied to ceiling support grid.
 Separate label codes shall be developed for conduit segments separated by intermediate pullboxes/enclosures in order to indicate the presence and location of such enclosures.
 Label code shall include terminating room numbers.
-Coordinate with Owner. - I. Work area outlets and equipment enclosures located above the ceiling, such as are provided for cameras, wireless access points, or display units, will be identified by a machine printed label permanently attached to the ceiling grid. - J. The Contractor shall apply labels as detailed on drawings and as identified on cable pull schedules to each cable, patch panel, termination block and faceplate as required - K. Labeling for fiber patch cords shall be applied within 6" of the end of the patch cord.
+Coordinate with Owner. - H. Work area outlets and equipment enclosures located above the ceiling, such as are provided for cameras, wireless access points, or display units, will be identified by a machine printed label permanently attached to the ceiling grid. - I. The Contractor shall apply labels as detailed on drawings and as identified on cable pull schedules to each cable, patch panel, termination block and faceplate as required - J. Labeling for fiber patch cords shall be applied within 6" of the end of the patch cord.
 Label texts shall be printed on self-laminating adhesive labels.
 Labeling text shall indicate the loop segment this patch cord connects (e.g. Inter-building), and the endpoints of the patch cord (e.g. panel to transceiver).
 Indexing shall be included to differentiate multiple patch cords connecting similar elements (e.g. -1, -2, -3, etc.).
 Where wrap-around labels do not fit the cord (e.g. label field overlaps itself), install a label wrap mandrel on the cord to support the label.
 Mandrel shall be sized to maintain position on the cord without excess compression.